linklab-uva/f1tenth_gtc_tutorial/README.md

 ```
 The * trailing the commands install the packages using the same name that are some times dependent on the master package.

-2. Install mapping and core package using catkin_make
+2. Install the mapping and core package using catkin_make
 With all the dependencies installed, you can now install the F1/10 core package (with the simulator) and the rest of the packages necessary to run the nodes locally.
-Open a new terminal and execute:
+To do so, open a new terminal and execute:

 ```console
 user@computer:$ git clone https://github.com/linklab-uva/f1tenth_gtc_tutorial